socketio/socket.io/README.md

 	The concept of session also benefits naturally full-duplex WebSocket, in the event of an accidental disconnection and a quick reconnection.
 Messages that the server intends to deliver to the client are cached temporarily until the reconnection.

 	The implementation of reconnection logic (potentially with retries) is left for the user.
+By default, transports that are keep-alive or open all the time (like WebSocket) have a timeout of 0 if a disconnection is detected.

 * Message batching